elementary-Inc/blog/_posts/2025/2025-11-05-updates-for-november-2025.md

 # Window Manager &amp; Dock

-Another massive bug fix release of our Window Manager has landed with 19 fixed issues including improved performance, HiDPI support, and animations.
+Another massive bug fix release of our Window Manager has landed with 19 fixed issues including improved performance, fixes for HiDPI, and better animations.
 We've fixed issues with dock menus sometimes appearing behind the dock, apps will now launch correctly when you switch between Classic and Secure sessions, and more.

 <figure markdown="1" class="card">
 ![Desktop Blur](/images/{{ page.slug }}/desktop-blur.png)